katemayo/js-dc-8/02-data_and_operators/readme.md

 Let's jump into today's lesson—data types—where we’ll learn the basics of JavaScript and how to exchange data.

 Building an app requires the exchange of data—and it all starts with data types.
 But what are data types?
-In computer science and computer programming, a data type is a classification identifying one of letious types of data.
+In computer science and computer programming, a data type is a classification identifying one of various types of data.
 Using data types, we can determine 1) the possible values for that type; 2) the operations that can be performed on values of that type; 3) the meaning of the data; and 4) the way values of that type can be stored.

 You might have already encountered data types.
 Data types hold many similarities across different languages: